kwaroran/character-card-spec-v3/SPEC_V3.md

 ### `name`

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the Lorebook. this field *SHOULD* not be used on prompt engining.
+The value of this field *MUST* be a string or undefined. this field *MAY* be used to identify the Lorebook. this field *SHOULD NOT* be used on prompt engining.

 ### `description`

-The value of this field *MUST* be a string or undefined. this field *MAY* be used to add comments to the Lorebook. this field *SHOULD* not be used on prompt engineering.
+The value of this field *MUST* be a string or undefined. this field *MAY* be used to add comments to the Lorebook. this field *SHOULD NOT* be used on prompt engineering.

 ### `scan_depth`